The young NL4196, PA2112 a short-wave listener.

 In 2007 I bought the Elecraft K1 en K2 rigs.
 These rigs can be obtained in Kit form, but due to lack of time I bought them assembled.
 The rigs are full loaded with all possible accessory.

 Went Silent Key in 2003!

 Most pages are in Dutch.
-Some specific subjects are written (or selectable) in English.
+Some trending subjects are written (or available) in English.

 vy 73 de Johan, PA3ANG